The Ireland Investor Immigration Programme grants residency to eligible investors who can evidence personal net assets worth more than €2 million.

 Full time residency is not mandatory, although you are required to be in Ireland for a minimum of 1 day per calendar year to maintain your eligibility under the programme.
 This also applies to family members also included in the programme.

-However, should you intend to apply for an Irish passport, you will need to satisfy the residence requirement under the naturalisation process.
+However, should you intend to apply to naturalise as an Irish citizen and attain an Irish passport, you will need to satisfy the residence requirement under the naturalisation process.

 Is it possible to lose your immigration status?

 It is possible to lose your residency status in a number of circumstances.
 For example, where the individual is convicted of a criminal offence or fails to meet the investment conditions of the programme.